 A couple more things:

-- Use raw shrimp for this recipe, avoid using cooked shrimp.
+- Use raw shrimp for General Tso Shrimp, avoid using cooked shrimp.
 They taste better, are juicy and fresher.

 - If shrimp is frozen, bring to a defrost completely and pat dry before cooking it.